 Driver’s Privacy Protection Act

 The Driver’s Privacy Protection Act (DPPA) is a federal law designed to protect the privacy of motorists’ personal information (PII) from unauthorized disclosure.
 The DPPA only allows certain DMV agencies to release PII (e.g., name and address) to organizations that have permissible use(s) for the protected data.
-Some states have enacted similar laws that restrict disclosure of motorists’ PII.
-DDS obtains PII from numerous DMV agencies related to serious traffic crimes in support of its eLumiante service.
-DDS maintains motorists’ PII to ensure that all records are:
+Some states have enacted similar laws that restrict disclosure of motorists’ PII. eLUMINATE obtains PII from numerous DMV agencies related to serious traffic crimes in support of its eLumiante service. eLUMINATE maintains motorists’ PII to ensure that all records are:

 - Clearly identified in our source management system;